sul-dlss/dor-services-client/README.md

 ## API Coverage

 Dor::Services:Client provides a number of methods to simplify connecting to the RESTful HTTP API of dor-services-app.
-In this section we list all of the available methods, reflecting how much of the API the client covers:
+In this section we list all of the available methods, reflecting how much of the API the client covers.
+For details see the [API docs](https://www.rubydoc.info/github/sul-dlss/dor-services-client/master/Dor/Services/Client)

 ```ruby
 # For registering a non-existent object